 It seems that when my husband and I just have “sex”, it is usually because I am not in the mood and he is.
 OR vice versa.
 When that happens, there is no real emotional connection going on, just the desire to get off.

-What is comes down to is basic selfishness.
-Neither of us care enough in that moment about the other person not wanting to have sex.
+What it comes down to is basic selfishness.
+Neither of us cares enough at that moment about the other person not wanting to have sex.
 It is all about what he wants or all about what I want depending on who is in the mood.
 This type of sex, while immediately physically gratifying, tends to leave one or both of us feeling a tad used.
+In having sex vs making love, this what is missing in sex, the care for what the other partner wants.

 2. Physical satisfaction